stevotron/php-class-Err/README.md

 ]);
 ```

-The organisation ID and user ID will now be stored inthe log.
+The organisation ID and user ID will now be stored in the log.